raniamarhoni/RaniaMarhoni/README.md

 All the links have been manually tested to make sure that they take you to the right section of the webpage or opens a new tab using the target=”_blank” and take you to the right destination too.
 ### Platforms and Sizes
 The project was tested across multiple screens (iPhone 5, 6, 7 Chrome and Safari, iPad, Samsung Galaxy) during testing I realised that some of the headers were not fitting in a iPhone 5 screen and therefor was edited to fit in a smaller screen but returned to the original size when used on a bigger screen
+### Validator
+The HTML and CSS was also put in a validator to make sure all errors found was fixed and no errors were uploaded.

 ## Deployment
 This site uses GitHub pages, deployed directly from the master branch.
 For the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 When a new commit is done it will update automatically to the master branch.

 To run locally, you can clone this repository directly into the editor of your choice by pasting git clone https://github.com/raniamarhoni/RaniaCV.git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

 ## Credits
 ### Content